Hardcoreprawn/architecture/input/posts/requirements/usability.md

 ---
 Title: Usability
 Lead: The system must be easy to use.
-Description: The system must be intuitive and easy to use for all users.
+Description: The system must be intuitive and easy for all users.
 Draft: false
 Published: 28/04/2023
 Tags: